Whenever writing a shell script, I mostly always include this option at the beginning of the script

 shopt -s nullglob

-: when a pattern have no match, expand them as null.
+: when a pattern has no match, expand them as null.
 By default, this option is not set and the pattern is expanded as a literal string.

 Script